What is Supervision?

 - Go to Apple Business Manager Page and sign in to your account.

 - Verify your identity and enter the verification code.

 - Navigate to Settings > Organization Settings > Device Management Settings and click on Add New MDM Server.

 - Give the MDM Server Name.

 - Go back to the MDM DEP settings page and upload the Server Token you have just downloaded.

-- You can choose or ignore the settings to add Pre-enrolled device or enforce User Authentication, here.
+- You can choose or ignore the settings to add Pre-approved device or enforce User Authentication, here.